-The Board declaration form for NHS Resolution was submitted for 2020-21 and we continue to await review.
+The Board declaration form for NHS Resolution has now been submitted for 2020-21, awaiting review.
 This release has been delayed and is now due end of October 2021.
-The standards for 2021-22 are expected to be realised at the beginning of August and preparations are being made in readiness for these.
+The standards for 2021-22 have been released and the working group are supporting these actions.
+National push back has been raised around the reporting timeframes and it is anticipated that the revised version will be made available by the end of October.

-5. External reporting
+4. External reporting

 The Maternity Governance team have received the monthly review from the Healthcare Safety Investigation Branch (HSIB) confirming that there are currently no active cases.
-Further to this SFH have no SI to report this month and therefore there are no requirements to share with the Maternity Assurance Committee and Local Maternity and Neonatal System
+Further to this SFH have no SI's to report this month and therefore there are no requirements to share with the Maternity Assurance Committee and Local Maternity and Neonatal System.
+A separate paper has been provided to support the quarterly reporting to Board in regards to the PMRT tool.